AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ### 5.2 Result parameters

-Once the user clicks “save” in the Feather activity, the “onActivityResult” of your Activity will be invoked, passing back **“ACTION_REQUEST_FEATHER”** as requestCode.
+Once the user clicks "save" in the Feather activity, the "onActivityResult" of your Activity will be invoked, passing back **"ACTION_REQUEST_FEATHER"** as requestCode.
 The Uri data of the returned intent will be the output path of the result image:

     @Override